Expert Ideas, Tools & Musings

 Firstly, it helps you look polished and come across as confident and credible (people won’t do business with shabby or dodgy-looking companies – there are way too many scams already!).
 So, we’ll teach you the subtle tricks around what to wear, lighting, colours, and how to avoid ‘reading glasses glare and reflection’ – all of which will make you look better on camera.

-will help you warm up’ to the camera, too – it’s not as easy as it seems, even for digital natives!
+Our media training will help you warm up’ to the camera, too – it’s not as easy as it seems, even for digital natives!
 We might feel comfortable in person, particularly regarding things we’re passionate about, but that natural comfort level doesn’t always translate to the video arena!

 What do you want to say?
 Making the message count

 Ok, sure, you’re probably aware of those benefits, but what you might not know is that one of the most significant things you’ll learn from our media training is how to distill your message – to say what you mean and mean what you say while coming across as genuine.